finn-no/tech.finn.no/_drafts/Nova-Hackathon.markdown

 - Nova
 ---

-We were invited by[Nova](http://www.nova100.no/) for their first Nova Hackathon.
+We were invited by [Nova](http://www.nova100.no/) for their first Nova Hackathon.
 A Hackaton is period of time where computer programmers collaborate intensively on a given task or multiple tasks.
 For the Nova Hackathon Challenge Finn was invited to make a task for the students along with 2 other companies.